Three Common Types of Intake Louvers

 Ventilation will always be important to your HVAC system, and many projects will call for some form of weather protection.
 Louvers can fulfill many distinct roles in your building, but there are common requirements between projects.
 You should always design a louver to fit its intended application.
 Even so, you may find common applications that call for these common louvers.

-Need help right away?
+Need help on an upcoming HVAC project?
 Contact MCDLG today.
 We are ready to help you.

 Click here to contact MCDLG